-Brochures and booklets can be a powerful marketing tool.
+Brochures and booklets can be powerful marketing tools.
 But getting them designed and ready for print can be a huge headache.
 Not to mention finding affordable printing services near you to actually get them done – and in time!
 I know the hassle.
 As a designer myself, I’ve dealt with the pain of getting your A5 printed booklets sorted out many times.

 But it doesn’t have to be a headache.
 It can be pretty fun and quite simple once you have your basics down.
 So here are 7 pro tips to getting your brochure or booklet done perfectly and in time.
 And the best part?
 Your readers will love it!